Cyace84/DeNS/docs/src/pages/architecture.md

 ## Architecture

-The DeNS system is composed of three primary components: the registry, resolvers, and auction interfaces.
+The Ever Name system is composed of three primary components: the registry, resolvers, and auction interfaces.
 This section provides an overview of each component and the methods they support.

 ### 1. Registry: Root Contract

-The DeNS registry is managed by a single smart contract, `Root`, which keeps track of all top-level domains (TLDs).
+The Ever Name registry is managed by a single smart contract, `Root`, which keeps track of all top-level domains (TLDs).
 The `Root` contract handles the following tasks:

 - Deploying new domain and subdomain certificates
 - Managing the root domain